 What to See and Do in San Gimignano

 San Gimignano Towers

-The Big Tower is the one to climb in San Gimignano for the incredible views over the Tuscan hills and villages with their terracotta roofs.
-A climb to the top of the Big Tower will cost you Euros 9.00 per person (as of 2018).
-The Tower was built between 1300 and 1311 the views reach all the way to the mountains of Pistoria and the Apuan Alps.
+The Big Tower (Torre Grossa) is the one to climb in San Gimignano for the incredible views over the Tuscan hills and villages with their terracotta roofs.
+A climb to the top of the Big Tower will cost you Euros 9.00 per person.
+The Tower was built between 1300 and 1311 and the views reach all the way to the mountains of Pistoia and the Apuan Alps.
 It is a bit of a steep climb, but you can rest along the way, it really is worth it for the views.

 The most important and wealthy families in the 14th century built these towers to show off their wealth and power.

-Situated in one of the most beautiful plazas in San Gimignano, Piazza della Cisterna is the Wishing Well.
-It is a great spot to eat a gelato from the famous and very busy Gelateria Dondoli, enjoy the sunshine or take a break from climbing the towers.
+Situated in one of the most beautiful plazas in San Gimignano, Piazza Della Cisterna is the Wishing Well.
+It is a great spot to eat gelato from the famous and very busy Gelateria Dondoli, enjoy the sunshine or take a break from climbing the towers.

 San Gimignano Wines – A Glass or Two of Vernaccia

 A glass or two of the famous local wine Vernaccia is enjoyed standing up at the bar.
 The wine has been said to inspire popes and poets and is produced from the grape of the same name.

 If you would like your own private tour of a family-run organic winery, and taste some of their fine wines and fresh Tuscan food click here for more information and the latest deals.

 San Gimignano was also known for its agricultural products, especially saffron which was used in cooking and in dyeing cloth.